rvaiya/keyd/man.md

 # CONFIGURATION

 All configuration files are stored in /etc/keyd.
+Optionally, one can override this by setting `KEYD_CONFIG_DIR`.
 The name of each file should correspond to the device name to which it is to be applied followed by .cfg (e.g "/etc/keyd/Magic Keyboard.cfg").
 Configuration files are loaded upon initialization and can be reified by reloading keyd